SAND-Lab/MEA-NAP/docs/_build/html/_sources/setting-up-meanap.rst.txt

 The MEA-NAP pipeline is currently optimized for single MEA recordings made on the Multichannel Systems MEA2100 60-channel MEA system and for multi-well plates using the Axion Maestro MEA System.
 However, these recordings must be converted to `*.mat` files first.

-- **Converting raw MEA data acquired with Multi Channel Experimenter to .mat files**:

-   1. Open Multi Channel Data Manager on the computer where your raw data is stored.
-   2. Select files and export as HDF5.  n.b.
-Although Multi Channel Experimenter may save multiple files per recording, the exported HDF5 should have all of the data necessary.
-   3. Open the MEA-NAP folder and navigate to Functions→ RawConvert
-   4. Open converter_hdf5.m in MATLAB.
-   5. If you acquired data at a rate other than 25000 Hz, update line 58 (fs=25000) with your data acquisition rate.
-Save.
-   6. Run script (click on green arrow in editor tab).

 - **Converting .mcd files acquired from a Multichannel Systems MEA system with MC_Rack to .mat files**:

-   There are 2 ways to convert .raw files from Multichannel Systems MEA system.

-   **Method 1:**

    1. Open MC_DataTool.
    2. Select File - Open Multiple.